 A term loan is a lump sum you borrow and repay based on set terms over a fixed period of time.
-Term loans normally last from 1-10 years, but some long-term loans can last up to 25 years or longer.
+Term loans normally last from one to ten years, but some long-term loans can last up to 25 years or longer.
 Term loans may have fluctuating interest rates.

 The best type of business term loans are those guaranteed by the U.S. Small Business Administration.
 SBA loans can go up to $5.5 million based on low interest generally under 10% and are payable from 7 to as long as 25 years.

-It also pays to understand the different types of SBA loans for “there are loan programs for every stage in the business cycle,” Clowes says.
+It also pays to understand the different types of SBA loans for “there are loan programs for every stage in the business cycle,” Clowes said.

 Business Line of Credit